VishwaGauravIn/sakhi/README.md

 </a>

 #### Note
-While trying the app you might get a warning app isn't verified so Google app verification takes 3-5 business days we have started yesterday so that would warn you to not sign in, you can click on advanced and then proceed
+While trying the app you might get a warning app isn't verified as Google app verification takes 3-5 business days and we have not yet put this on verification, you can click on advanced, and then proceed.

 ## Run this locally